Introduction

 -

-High Voltage Direct Current buses and provides 48 V DC auxiliary power to connected Power Links.
-The Power Block and Power Links are also interconnected via Ethernet to support data communications across the system. -
+High Voltage Direct Current buses.
+It also provides 48 V DC power and Ethernet to connected Power Links. -

 For full specifications and certifications, refer to the Express Plus Datasheet at ChargePoint Product Reference Documentation.